 Use of technology is not unique to private corporations.
 Even before the recent shootings, the FBI issued a request for proposal (RFP)for a social media early alerting tool to mitigate multifaceted threats.

 - Be Prepared: Take notice of surroundings and identify potential emergency exits.
 Be aware of unusual behaviors and report suspicious activities to security or law enforcement.

 - Take Action: If an attack occurs, run to the nearest exit and conceal yourself while moving away from the dangerous activity.
 If you can’t exit to a secure area, protect yourself by seeking cover.

 - Assist and React: Call 9-1-1, remain alert and stay aware of the situation.
 Help with first aid when it is safe, and follow instructions once law enforcement arrives.

-Part of your preparation can include downloading for free Lumina’s See Something Say Something app.
-It’s a crowd-sourced, mobile application that allows users to confidentially report concerns in real time.
+Part of your preparation can include downloading Lumina’s See Something Say Something app.
+It’s a free, crowd-sourced, mobile application that allows users to confidentially report concerns in real time.